-10. Related party transactions
+11. Related party transactions

-During 2018, the Company purchased \$14,926 (2017 - \$22,573) in geological supplies from a private company controlled by a director of a subsidiary of the Company, and also acquired \$Nil (2017 - \$3,148) from a company affiliated with a director of the Company.
-The Company had no other transactions with directors and officers and/or companies controlled by directors or officers in common with the Company during the years ended December 31, 2018, and 2017, and there were no balances payable or receivable to or from any officers and directors of the Company.
+During the year ended December 31, 2019, the Company purchased \$Nil (2018 - \$14,926) in geological supplies from a private company controlled by a director of a subsidiary of the Company.
+The Company had no other transactions with directors and officers and/or companies controlled by directors or officers in common with the Company during the years ended December 31, 2019 and 2018.
+At December 31, 2019, included in accounts payable and accrued liabilities, there was \$30,581 payable to three officers and/or directors of the Company, \$29,000 for directors' fees and \$1,581 for expenses incurred on behalf of the Company.